 How Do Lenders Determine the Size of Car Accident Loans?

 As noted, the size of your potential car accident loan depends largely on the circumstances surrounding your case.

 Generally, the more severe the injuries you suffered, the more valuable your claim is.

 The total value of your claim is, effectively, the absolute ceiling to the amount of money you can borrow with your accident loan.
 Most lenders won’t go near the total value.

 Instead, you will likely encounter a limit of roughly 10-15% of your total damages.
 This isn’t the only important factor, however.

-The Big Three Factors of Car Accident Settlement Loans
+The Big Three Factors of a Car Accident Settlement Loan

 The other two relevant factors are liability and insurance coverage.
 As far as liability is concerned, you can only get an accident loan if the other driver is, in fact, liable for the damages.